temitayo-ob/darey.io-projects/project1.md

 Options can also be added such as : -k , -g and -h to help modify the command's operation.

 ### 2 pwd command
-this command is used to find the path of your present working directory. it uses the following syntax --- pwd [option]
+This command is used to find the path of your present working directory. it uses the following syntax --- pwd [option]

 Example of its application is attached below by simply typing pwd